dedis/student_19_libp2p_tlc/Report/Readme.md

 1. Introducing a random delay before sending out messages.
 This approach was successful for some number of nodes but it failed when the number started to grow.
 Even adding a delay in the order of 10 seconds could not make it work.
 2. Utilizing lower layer functions and placing a channel to handle message receptions, Instead of using the default function.
 The default function for receiving messages had a buffer with a length of 32, which was not enough for managing message reception.
 The problem vanished by implementing a custom message handler, using lower layer functions, and it was feasible to simulate with more nodes.
 ---
-### E-mail-based implementation
+### Email-based implementation
-E-mail protocols have been used for the second main implementation.
-E-mail has been chosen because it has a high delay so we could test TLC in high-delay environments.
-SMTP is used for sending e-mails and IMAP used for receiving e-mails.
+Email protocols have been used for the second main implementation.
+Email has been chosen because it has a high delay so we could test TLC in high-delay environments.
+SMTP is used for sending emails and IMAP used for receiving emails.

-SMTP and IMAP are 2 of the main protocols used for sending and receiving e-mails.
+SMTP and IMAP are 2 of the main protocols used for sending and receiving emails.
 There are some client-side implementations of these protocols available in Go, So we have used these protocols for our implementation.

-An e-mail server has been set up in a virtual machine, and it was not powerful.
+An email server has been set up in a virtual machine, and it was not powerful.
 The server introduced some delays to our simulations because it could not deliver messages quickly.
 Since the goal was to test TLC's delay tolerance, the delay caused by the server was not a major problem.

 ## Evaluation
 In this section, we discuss the evaluation of our implementations.
 The main question we want to answer is whether TLC can be used in practical situations with different transport layers.
 In particular, we want to make sure that it behaves properly in high-delay environments.